discorichardson/sniper/readme.md

 ##*TODO* List
 Further requirements:

-* Transistor to switch laser on and off
+* Transistor to switch laser on and off (code done, not documented above)
 * Safety switch to disable laser
 * Case
 * Power